-The climatic changes that have been increasingly observed in recent years are to a large extent driven by human activities linked to energy overconsumption and overreliance on fossil energy sources.
-Developing a more sustainable energy use is one of the most pressing tasks facing our planet and its inhabitants.
-Using an interdisciplinary approach that combines psychology, affective sciences, behavioral economics, and neuroscience, our research group aims at contributing to this “energy turn” by trying to understand the factors and mechanisms that drive decisions related to energy consumption.
+The climatic changes that have been increasingly observed in recent years are, to a large extent, driven by human activities linked to energy overconsumption and overreliance on fossil energy sources.
+Developing strategies and interventions to promote more sustainable energy uses is one of the most pressing tasks facing our planet and its inhabitants.
+Using an interdisciplinary approach that combines psychology, affective sciences, behavioral economics, and neuroscience, our research group aims to contribute to this “energy turn” by trying to understand the factors and mechanisms that drive decisions related to energy consumption.

 Tonight: Screening of Al Gore's new movie "An Inconvenient Sequel: Truth To Power" followed by a discussion with vice-mayor Sandrine Salerno and Prof. Brosch at the Cinelux.